Skip to content

 The pronoun ‘it’

-It is a pronoun in the third-person singular.
-It along with they, their and them are all gender-neutral pronouns.
-The difference with ‘it‘ is that typically it refers to inanimate objects, non-human animals or in cases where gender is not known (as with some babies).
+It is a third-person singular pronoun.
+‘It’, ‘they’, ‘their’, and ‘them’ are all gender-neutral pronouns.
+The difference with ‘it’ is that it typically refers to inanimate objects, non-human animals, or cases where gender is not known (as with some babies).

 This is your book; please take it. (inanimate object)